miyagi-dev/miyagi/docs/organizing-components.md

-_roundup_ assumes that you have a dedicated folder for each of your components, including a template, css and js file, all named like the folder.
+_miyagi_ assumes that you have a dedicated folder for each of your components, including a template, css and js file, all named like the folder.

 #### Example